FAQ’s

 When will I actually begin flying?

 Students begin with a lot of help from their assigned flight instructors.
 From the very first lesson, students will be flying the aircraft.
 Students fly with decreasing levels of assistance as lessons progress, leading up to that important milestone: the first solo flight.
 When students reach this point, their flight instructor endorses them to practice takeoffs and landings at the local airport.
 There is no set time limit on the first solo flight.
 Instructors won’t allow students to operate aircraft alone until they demonstrate proficiency in the required maneuvers.
-Upon completion of the required curriculum, students are recommended to the FAA for evaluation of their skills.
-Upon successful completion of this test, a certificate is issued.
+Once students complete the required curriculum, they are recommended to the FAA for evaluation of their skills.
+Upon successful completion of this test, a pilot certificate is issued.

 Where can I fly?